-We stopped at the Carmel Market for lunch and a walk through looking at all the stalls of food and spices and trinkets, loving the smells and the sounds of the market and wishing that we had more markets like this back home.
+We stopped at the Carmel Market in the middle of the downtown area.
+After a quick lunch we walked through the market looking at all the stalls of food and spices and trinkets, loving the smells and the sounds of the market and wishing that we had more markets like this back home.

 We ended the day back in Jerusalem where we wandered through the western mall area called Mamilla and then dinner at a local favorite restaurant- Hatzot Steak House which absolutely lived up to all the recommendations we heard about it.